-To prevent such situations, I create custom UX strategies that focus on a client’s individual business goals and define key user audiences that will enable achieving them.
+To prevent such situations, it's important to leverage custom UX strategies that focus on a client’s individual business goals and define key user audiences that will enable achieving them.
 The effectiveness of such a UX strategy also lies in making very detailed personas that help grasp how exactly a software product is or will be perceived on the market.
-I’m convinced that the situations where a software application leaves a target audience unimpressed can be avoided only this way.
+The situations where a software application leaves a target audience unimpressed can be avoided only this way.

-From my experience of auditing such clients, I can say that the reason for their business underperformance is the lack of coherent UX.
+From our experience in auditing such clients, it's clear that the reason for their business underperformance is the lack of coherent UX.
 Despite reaching out to customers in a number of ways, these businesses have yet to unite their multiple touchpoints into a single customer journey that brings customer loyalty and high ROI.

-While I realize that most companies see touchpoints as single entities that are difficult, if not impossible, to unite, I also know that this belief stems from the internal view of touchpoints as a combination of a responsible company department and allocated budget.
+Most companies see touchpoints as single entities that are difficult, if not impossible, to unite, and this belief stems from the internal view of touchpoints as a combination of a responsible company department and allocated budget.
 A user, however, simply has needs or goals and just as they don’t think of purchasing something as “conversion”, they don’t think of the ways to achieve their goals as “touchpoints”.

 Understanding how a user perceives each touchpoint is what makes for a successful UX strategy for a customer journey.
-To achieve this, I always emphasize the importance creating multiple user scenarios that allow me to see all the possibilities of having various touchpoints intertwined.
+To achieve this, it's important to create multiple user scenarios that open all the possibilities of having various touchpoints intertwined.
 With aligned UX, a bunch of seemingly independent digital touchpoints turns into an entire ecosystem that becomes a true customer companion.
 It guides a customer on every step of their digital journey, suggesting pre-selling consultations, post-purchase support, as well as up-/cross-selling in the personalized, natural and, therefore, effective way.

 To get a better idea of what a cross-channel customer journey with coherent UX feels like, take a look at ScienceSoft’s B2C ecommerce demo that shows the powerful benefits of the interconnected touchpoints.

-As you can see from my approaches, an efficient UX strategy always relies on the data from in-depth business analysis and planning.
-That’s why I believe that the team working on UX strategy design should involve either of these combinations:
+As you can see, an efficient UX strategy always relies on the data from in-depth business analysis and planning.
+That’s why the team working on UX strategy design should involve either of these combinations:

 - A business analyst with professional UX design experience.